ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 The current version of the package has **100% test coverage** and comprehensive documentation.
 One great benefit is that as I develop new features in the future, I can be confident I'm not inadvertently breaking something else.

-ropensci encourages a number of other best practices that I had been somewhat sloppy about enforcing on myself.
+rOpenSci encourages a number of other best practices that I had been somewhat sloppy about enforcing on myself.
 One is maintaining an updated `NEWS.md` file which tracks major changes and new features, and links them to relevant GitHub issues.
 I find this particularly useful as I've always appreciated an informative NEWS file to help me decide if I should install the latest version of a piece of software.
-The [online handbook for ropensci package development, maintenance and peer review](https://ropensci.github.io/dev_guide/collaboration.html)  is a great resource to learn about what some of those other best practices are and how you can prepare your own software for submission.
+The [online handbook for rOpenSci package development, maintenance and peer review](https://ropensci.github.io/dev_guide/collaboration.html)  is a great resource to learn about what some of those other best practices are and how you can prepare your own software for submission.

 ### Using DataPackageR